 Re-organization: Visual and Performing Arts Center

-The Emerson School flourished for decades, but it experienced a steady decline in enrollment with the shrinking tax base of Gary.
 By 1981 enrollment was so low the district was forced to transition the facility.
 A magnet school for the arts would draw additional subsidies to the beleaguered school district, so the financial decision for the board wasn’t difficult.

 Emerson closed as a high school in 1981.
 It would re-open as a magnet school for the arts a year later with 120 students from grades 5 through 7.
 Over the years Emerson would expand its enrollment until it eventually included grades 6 through 12.